pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 `address` = *address*
 :   Specify the remote address of the source.
 For server sources this will be
     the remote address of the NTP server.
-For pools, this will be the DNS address of the NTP pool and for nts this will be the address of the key exchange server.
+For pools, this will be the DNS address of the NTP pool and for NTS this will be the address of the key exchange server.
 The server address may include a port number by appending a colon (`:`) followed by a port number.
 If not specified the daemon will connect to `server` and `pool` servers via port *123*, for `nts` sources the